todorovboris/find-the-book/README.md

 -   Search by title or author.
 -   Real-time shelf location: Displays the exact shelf or section in the bookstore or library.
--   Browse through all the books or all the authors and their books.
+-   Browse through all the books or all the authors with their books.

 ## Tech Stack